MaterializeInc/materialize/doc/developer/mzbuild.md

      inputs to the build, plus the top-level `Cargo.toml`, `Cargo.lock`, and `.cargo/config` files.

-     Cargo is invoked with the `--release` flag if the `--mz-build-mode` flag variable is `release` (the default; set to `dev` for a non-release binary).
+     Cargo is invoked with the `--release` flag if the `--build-mode` flag variable is `release` (the default; set to `dev` for a non-release binary).
 The binary will be stripped of debug information unless `strip: false` is requested.